ahhyoushh/Senku/README.md

 - Ensure you have valid API keys for **Gemini API** and **Google Maps API**.
 - The platform works best with modern browsers for map and image functionality
+- **Note:** First run might take time to load as backend is hosted on render which requires cold start.

 ## Authors
 - [Ayush Bhalerao](https://github.com/ahhyoushh)